Lindstaedt/Stock-recommendation-with-ML/README.md

 Additional files and folders
  - confidential-API-key.txt - not included in the GitHub repo - a file containing my personal Quandl API key
- - /data subfolder - not included in repo but will be used by notebooks to temporarily save generated dataset that will be processed in the next workbooks
+ - /data subfolder - contains preprocessed data, model predictions, and other intermediate datasets that are used by the notebooks
  - /src/models/TPOT - output from TPOT optimizer

 ## Results